cvignac/cvignac.github.io/_pages/about.md

   - /about.html
 ---

+**I will graduate in June 2023, and I am currently looking for opportunities after my PhD.
+If you are interested in my profile, reach out to me!.**

 I am Clément Vignac, a PhD student at EPFL, Switzerland.
 I work in LTS4 under the supervision of Pascal Frossard.
 I study ways to make neural networks more data efficient by incorporating in our models prior knowledge about symmetries of a problem.
 I mostly focus on neural networks for sets and graphs, for which the symmetry group is the set of permutations of the elements.